WinPrint

 Content Types

-winprint supports three types of files.
+winprint supports five types of files.
 Support for each is provided by a winprint Content Type Engine (CTE):

-When using winprint from the command line, the -ContentTypeEngine parameter can be used specify a CTE to use.
+When using winprint from the command line, the --content-type (-e) option can be used to specify the content type / CTE to use.

 The extension of the file being printed (e.g. .cs) determines which Content Type rendering engine will be used. winprint has a built-in library of hundreds of file extension to content type/language mappings.
-When using winprint from the command line, the -Langauge parameter can be used to override this behavior.
+When using winprint from the command line, the --content-type (-e) option can be used to override this behavior.

 }

-For associating file extensions with a particular programming language using the text/code Content Type Engine see below.
+For associating file extensions with a particular programming language see below.

-The out-winprint parameter -ContentTypeEngine overrides content type and language detection.
+The wp --content-type (-e) option overrides content type and language detection.

 Language Associations

-winprint knows how to syntax highlight (pretty print) over 200 programming languages.
-It has a built-in file extension to language mapping that should work for most modern scenarios.
+winprint has a built-in file extension to language mapping that should work for most modern scenarios.
 For example it knows that .cs files hold C# and .bf files hold brainfuck.

 }

-A new language can be defined by modifying the languages section of WinPrint.config.json.
-For example to enable the Icon Programming Language which is a very C-like language the files.associations and languages sections would look like the following:
+A new content type can be defined by modifying the fileTypeMapping.contentTypes section of WinPrint.config.json.
+For example, to enable the Icon Programming Language, the fileTypeMapping.filesAssociations and fileTypeMapping.contentTypes sections would look like the following:

 {